luiscielak/EmpathyTotems/Design-Document.md

 1. Self-actualization of current emotional climate
 2. Understanding and communication of our own emotional stream
-3. Recognizing external emotions that are being experienced by others around us
+3. Recognize external emotions that are being experienced by others around us
 4. Relate ourselves to the feelings of others and provide compassion

-The system output consists of a mythical totem serves as a visual representation of a person's empathy rate.
-This enables people to increase their emotional awareness level and communicate them across.
+The system output consists of a mythical totem serving as a visual representation of a person's empathy rate.
+This enables people to increase their emotional awareness level and communicate it across.
 The totem's physical structure acts as an omnipresent reminder of inner emotions.

 <!-- Abstract meta:
     motivation, problem statement, approach, results, conclusions // http://www.ece.cmu.edu/~koopman/essays/abstract.html